colbyfayock/applitools-cypress-workshop/README.md

 This means that you should have basic familiar with a terminal as we'll be using it to run commands!

-The **operating system** you use shouldn't matter as long as you can run commands with npm (or yarn if that's your thing).
+The **operating system** you use shouldn't matter as long as you can run commands with npm.

 If you can run `npm -v` you should be good to go.